-You only have one chance to make a great first impression, and you need to know how to introduce yourself in a speech.
+You only have one chance to make a great first impression, and you need to know how to introduce yourself in a speech or presentation!
 Having an outstanding introduction will help you break the ice and generate interest in your audience.
-Follow these 11 guidelines to make your next presentation a success.
+Follow these 11 guidelines to make your next presentation or speech a success.

 1. Conduct mock rehearsals with colleagues and friends.